What if I told you there was an angel out there who could help you with things like gig referrals, grant funding, and other career opportunities?

 “You must be the change you wish to see in the world.” – Mahatma Gandhi

 Arts councils are tireless advocates for broader arts support at the state and federal levels, and in our own communities, and they’re stronger with all of us involved.

 (Interested in “going to bat” for the arts?
-Americans for the Arts gives five good arts advocacy ideas here.)
+Americans for the Arts gives several good arts advocacy ideas here.)

 Performing Artist Roster